Even the best drivers or the most relaxed individuals can quickly find themselves emotional and scrambling to figure out what to do after a car crash.

 Address unattended vehicles or property

 If you are involved in a crash that involves an unattended vehicle or property, take action to inform the owner.
 If you can’t find the owner, attach a written notice of the collision to the vehicle or property, being sure to include your contact information and information listed above.
-Do not run from the scene, which is a very serious offense in most states, punishable by fines and possible jail time.
+Leaving a crash, no matter how minor, is considered a hit-and-run and is punishable by fines and possible jail time in some states.

 Be prepared to assume legal and financial responsibility after a car crash.
 Resist letting your emotions get in the way of deciding who is at fault and never let yourself be pressured into admitting fault.
 If you feel it’s necessary, you can consult with an attorney before giving a statement.

 To find out more about what to do after a car crash and prepare for other stressful driving situations, consider taking the AAA Defensive Driving Course.

 Learn more about AAA auto insurance.